anirudhashastri/AIHCI-API/README.md

 3. For security, ensure `.env` is listed in `.gitignore` (included in this project) to avoid accidentally committing sensitive information.

 ---
+## Description of Provided Notebooks

+This repository includes the following `.ipynb` files:

+- **GroqAPI.ipynb**: This notebook demonstrates the core integration with the Groq API, including setting up the API key, making a request to the API, and converting the response to speech output.
+It serves as the main example of how to interact with Groq and generate conversational responses.

+- **GroqAPInteractive.ipynb**: An interactive notebook that expands on the initial setup by including examples for handling user prompts in real time.
+It provides an interactive way to input text and see Groq API responses, showcasing practical usage scenarios of conversational AI.

+These descriptions should help you understand the purpose and usage of each notebook included in the project.

+---
 ## Running the Application

 1. **Load Environment Variables**: The application uses `dotenv` to load environment variables from `.env`.